baong28/themis/README.md

 ## Overview

-Themis is an AI-powered legal discovery assistant designed to help professionals at a law firm navigate research, analyze documents, and gain actionable insights.
+***Themis*** is an AI-powered legal discovery assistant designed to help professionals at a law firm navigate research, analyze documents, and gain actionable insights.
-Built with **Streamlit**, Themis provides a conversational interface for easy interaction.
+Built with Streamlit, Themis provides a conversational interface for easy interaction.

 ## Features